Free & Low Cost Fall Activities for Families!

 Festivals certainly include plenty of temptations, but a family that wants to simply walk around and see the sights can go for free.
 Many fall festivals have petting zoos and various other attractions that cost nothing.
 Go have some fun just enjoying the ambiance.

-Check out our list of Pacific Northwest Fall Festivals going on this autumn season (note that many festivals are not happening this year, due to Covid).
+Check out our list of Pacific Northwest Fall Festivals going on this autumn season.

 Still looking for more ideas, check out 8 Fun Fall Things for Families to Do in Whatcom County too!